 If your deadline is today, and the document cannot be filed via the Electronic System for Trademark Trials and Appeals (ESTTA) due to an outage, you must use an alternative method of filing (explained below), if permitted, to ensure that the document is considered timely by the USPTO.
 Submissions filed in paper form are permitted only when ESTTA is unavailable due to technical problems, or when extraordinary circumstances are present.
 Users should not anticipate that the Board will extend a deadline because it was not possible to submit a filing by ESTTA on the due date.

-A paper-filed request for extension of time to file an opposition, a notice of opposition, a petition to cancel, or answer requires a petition to the Director and the requisite petition fee, while other paper-filed submissions require only an explanation of the technical difficulties or extraordinary circumstances.
+A paper-filed request for extension of time to file an opposition, a notice of opposition, a petition to cancel, or answer requires a petition to the Director and the requisite petition fee.
+To file a petition requesting that the USPTO accept one of the aforementioned filings via paper, follow the steps on the TEAS outage page.
+Other paper-filed submissions require only an explanation of the technical difficulties or extraordinary circumstances.

 Requests for time extensions to oppose Madrid Protocol-based applications or oppositions thereto cannot be filed in paper form under any circumstances.